Networking · Ports, Protocols, & Network Scanners

 Understanding how devices communicate on a network is a cornerstone of Information Technology.
 At the heart of this communication are ports and protocols – the essential rules and channels that govern data flow across systems.
 Whether you're troubleshooting a network issue, performing a security assessment, or mapping out assets, knowing how to identify open ports, active services, and connected endpoints is critical.

-This lab is designed to introduce and reinforce core concepts of ports, protocols, and network discovery through hands-on use of popular network scanning tools – including Advanced IP Scanner, Nmap, and its graphical counterpart Zenmap.
+This tutorial is designed to introduce and reinforce core concepts of ports, protocols, and network discovery through hands-on use of popular network scanning tools – including Advanced IP Scanner, Nmap, and its graphical counterpart Zenmap.
 By the end, you’ll not only have a strong theoretical grasp but also practical experience scanning a live network, interpreting results, and identifying potential security and infrastructure insights.

 Note: Only run scanning tools on networks where you have explicit permission from the owner or administrator.